 Q&A with Vederkast

-Vederkast will be launching their sophomore album And In The Abyss They Sleep on Rob Mules Records Oct 16.
-In this regard we Magnus Tornensis talk us through the process of recording their upcoming release, what’s behind their mysterious band name and more.
+Vederkast will be launching their sophomore album And In The Abyss They Sleep on Rob Mules Records Nov 16th.
+In this regard we let Magnus Tornensis walk us through the process of recording their upcoming release.
+He also gave an insight into their mysterious band name, plus more cool stuff.

 Who is Vederkast, and what is the story behind your band name?